10 Visible Signs Your Body Is Releasing Trauma

 Stages of Trauma Healing

-Although the first Signs Your Body Is Releasing Trauma may be slight, they indicate a significant change in direction toward a better, more balanced existence.
+Although the first Signs Your Body Is Releasing Trauma may be slight, they indicate a significant shift toward a better, more balanced existence.
 Healing from trauma includes the body regaining a sense of safety and more emotional regulation.

 In these stages, trauma survivors address the emotional, cognitive, and physical symptoms to release the trauma.
 Each stage brings difficulties and healing opportunities, helping people build resilience and restoration.